RitzyKingS/Analyzing-global-internet-patterns-Datacamp-Competition-/README.md

 🚀 **Completed the DataCamp Competition: Data Visualization Dashboard for Internet Usage Trends** 🌐📊

-🔗 Check out the interactive dashboard here: [https://lookerstudio.google.com/u/0/reporting/7c0563c6-172a-40ea-b11a-087340488806/page/r75dE]
+🔗 **Explore the Interactive Dashboard**: [View Dashboard](https://lookerstudio.google.com/u/0/reporting/7c0563c6-172a-40ea-b11a-087340488806/page/r75dE)
 ![Interactive Dashboard](https://raw.githubusercontent.com/RitzyKingS/Analyzing-global-internet-patterns-Datacamp-Competition-/main/Images/Dashboard-Image.png)

-I’m excited to share that I’ve successfully completed the DataCamp Competition focused on analyzing and visualizing global internet usage trends from 2000-2023 🌍💻.
-As part of the challenge, I built an interactive Dashboard that tracks the **Year-over-Year (YoY) Changes**, **Geographical Distribution**, and **Growth Rate** of internet usage across countries.
+I’m excited to share that I’ve successfully completed the **DataCamp Competition** focused on analyzing and visualizing global internet usage trends from **2000-2023** 🌍💻.
+As part of the challenge, I built an interactive dashboard that tracks the **Year-over-Year (YoY) Changes**, **Geographical Distribution**, and **Growth Rate** of internet usage across countries.
 The solution provides meaningful insights into how internet penetration has evolved over time 🌐📈.

-### 🔑 **Key Highlights of the Dashboard:**
+### 🔑 **Key Highlights of the Dashboard**:
-- **Growth Rate Overview** - Analyzes the overall growth of internet usage globally.
+- **Growth Rate Overview**: Analyzes the global growth of internet usage.
-- **Trend Analysis** - Visualizes internet usage trends over time for each country.
+- **Trend Analysis**: Visualizes internet usage trends over time for each country.
-- **Geographical Distribution** - Displays internet usage by country in 2023.
+- **Geographical Distribution**: Displays internet usage across countries in 2023.
-- **Year-over-Year (YoY) Change** - Highlights which countries had the largest growth in internet usage.
+- **Year-over-Year (YoY) Change**: Highlights which countries have shown the largest growth in internet usage.

 ### 📊 **Code Snippet**:
-Here’s a glimpse of how the code looks for building this visualization:
+Here’s a peek at how the code looks for building the visualizations in Python:

 ```python
 import pandas as pd